nathankot/ledger-get-prices/README.md

 # Synopsis

-_Tool that uses Yahoo finance to intelligently generate a ledger price database based on your current ledger commodities and time period._
+_Tool that uses Bloomberg to intelligently generate a ledger price database based on your current ledger commodities and time period._